Overview

 Taxonomies are vocabularies with hierarchical relationships between concepts.
 Conventionally, we might say that concept A is broader than concept B, when the all-some rule apples: All B's are A, and some A's are B. For example, all apples are fruit, and some fruit are applies.
 Therefore, fruit is broader than apples.

-Modern taxonomies that are used to organise and retrieve data owe their heritage to two disciplines: biology, or the taxonomy of living things, featuring familiar concepts of class, family, genus, species etc..., and financial classifications, where concepts are typically categorised as either function, activity of transaction.
+Modern taxonomies that are used to organise and retrieve data owe their heritage largely to two disciplines: biology, or the taxonomy of living things, featuring familiar concepts of class, family, genus, species etc..., and financial classifications, where concepts are typically categorised as either function, activity of transaction.

 %% Title: **Financial classification**